Bigfork School District 38

 Bigfork Child Find screenings

 Child Find screens children ages 3-5 in the areas of hearing, vision, motor skills, speech, language, and thinking skills.
-Information on the screenings and on how to make an appointment can be found here.
+For information on the screenings and on how to make an appointment, you may reach the Elementary School Office at (406) 837-7412.